cgarbin/cgarbin.github.io/_posts/2022-09-19-writing-good-jupyter-notebooks.md

 ## Step 6 - Describe the limitations of the conclusion

 We now have a good notebook.
-It is organized in section, uses constants to make the code more understandable and resilient, the graphs are well formatted and we added explanations for all assumptions and decisions.
+It is organized in sections, uses constants to make the code more understandable and resilient, the graphs are well formatted, and we added explanations for all assumptions and decisions.

 We are now at the last step, where we present the conclusion to the original question, _"is there gender discrimination in the salaries of an organization?"_.

-In real-life complex questions don't always have simple answers.
+In real-life, complex questions don't always have simple answers.
 And that's the case here.
 We have a few limitations that prevent us from giving a definitive answer to the question.
 But we have enough to spur some action.
 Our job at this point is to document what we found and the limitations of our analysis.

-In the conlusions we clearly document:
+In the conclusion section, we clearly document:

 - That we used some proxy variables.
-- That, despiste the limitations of the dataset, we have tentative conclusions.
+- Despite the dataset's limitations, we have tentative conclusions.
 - That we need more precise data, but at the same time, we have enough to take action (and avoid (analysis paralysis)[https://en.wikipedia.org/wiki/Analysis_paralysis]).

 ![Step 6 - Conclusions and limitations](/images/2022-09-19/step-6.drawio.png){: .align-center style="width:66%;"}